christarazi/sessionctrl/README.md

 The session is saved in `$HOME/.sessionctrl.info`.

 There is a config file `$HOME/.sessionctrl.conf` which is created on the first run.
-The two options are:
+Entries into the config file are separated by a space.
+The two options
+are:

  - `blacklist`    - do not save any applications under this list
  - `replace_apps` - substitute applications for another